Thatphol/Shopping-Analyst-E2E/README.md

 # Shopping-Analyst-in-SQL
-In this part i analyst cart of customer in retail industry
+In this part i analyst cart of customer in retail industry and i